· Order in Council / Fair Registration Practices Amendment Regulation · in-force

 What changed

-- Sections 5 and 9 of the Miscellaneous Statutes Amendment Act, 2024, are proclaimed into force.
+- Proclaims sections 5 and 9 of the Miscellaneous Statutes Amendment Act, 2024, into force, effective May 1, 2025.

 - Repeals section 14 of the Labour Mobility Regulation (AR 84/2023).